 How To Protect Your Loved Ones From Financial Ruin

-Generally a will is made along the following lines; "Everything I own is to go to my partner "B" and should they die before me or at the same time as me then everything is to go to our children "C".
+When it comes to making out a will, generally it is made along the following lines; "Everything I own is to go to my partner "B" and should they die before me or at the same time as me then everything is to go to our children "C".
 The partner then writes a similar will in favour of the first person "A".

 Now consider the following scenario...
 "A" dies and leaves everything to "B".
 "B" remarries "X" - "X" has their own children.
 When "B" dies everything they own then goes to "X" .
 Upon "Xs" death everything then goes to THEIR children not to "C"!
 "C" may contest the will however it has been clearly demonstrated in court that "C" has little chance of winning!